Greedy maximal independent sets via local limits: Concentration via exploration--decision algorithms

 With some mild growth assumptions on the graph sequence, without assuming local convergence, we obtain asymptotic concentration of the greedy independence ratio around its mean.
-Under these assumptions we show that the dependence between the inclusion of distinct nodes in the maximal independent set decays as a functions of their distance, a phenomenon which is sometimes called \emph{correlation decay} or \emph{long-range independence}.
-To prove that the model exhibits this phenomenon, we show that with high probability there are no ``long'' monotone paths emerging from a typical vertex, which is the contents of the next claim.
+Under these assumptions we show that the dependence between the inclusion of distinct nodes in the maximal independent set decays as a function of their distance, a phenomenon which is sometimes called \emph{correlation decay} or \emph{long-range independence}.
+To prove that the model exhibits this phenomenon, we show that with high probability there are no ``long'' monotone paths emerging from a typical vertex, which is the content of the next claim.
 We then observe that two independent random vertices are typically distant, and use a general lemma about exploration algorithms to prove decay of correlation.
 We remark that similar locality arguments appear in~\cite{NO08}.
-Some of the proofs are given in \cref{sec:conc:proofs}.

 \begin{claim} Suppose that $G_n$ has \sfpg{}.
 Let $\pi$ be a uniform random permutation of the vertices of $G_n$, and let $u$ be a uniformly chosen vertex from $G_n$.
 Then, for every $\eps>0$, there exists $r>0$ such that for every large enough $n$, the probability that there exists a monotone decreasing path of length $r$ (w.r.t.\ $\pi$), emerging from $u$, is at most $\eps$. \end{claim}